Youth Work Experience

 - Paid community work experience is an educational stipend based on a tier system.

-- Eight to one ratio ensures personalized attention.
+- Four to one ratio ensures personalized attention.

 - Services are provided as needed in a variety of community settings at times that are agreeable to the youth and his/her family.

 Youth Work Experience is offered to individuals living in the Counties of Franklin and Bedford.

 For more information on Goodwill’s Youth Work Experience Program, e-mail email@example.com or call (540) 483.0296 ext.
 107.